-Before becoming Archdeacon, he was vicar at St Luke’s Crosby for 10 years and became chair of A Better Crosby and heavily involved in the Crosby Investment strategy seeking to regenerate the village.
-He is also chair of Sefton faith forum which draws people from different denominations and is open to those of other faiths as well.
-He is governor of St Michael’s CE school in Crosby and a member of the New Realities steering group and sits on the Fairness and Social Justice Advisory Board (FASJAB) for the Liverpool City Region Combined Authority.
+Before becoming Archdeacon, he was vicar at St Luke’s Crosby for 10 years and was chair of A Better Crosby and heavily involved in the Crosby Investment strategy seeking to regenerate the village.
+He is currently chair of Sefton faith forum which draws people from different denominations and is open to those of other faiths as well.
+He is also a member of the New Realities steering group and sits on the Fairness and Social Justice Advisory Board (FASJAB) for the Liverpool City Region Combined Authority.

 Advisory Capacity (Non-voting)